Tim-ats-d/Visual-dialog/doc/source/index.rst

 .. image:: _static/visual-dialog.png
    :align: center
+   :width: 300
+   :alt: Visual-dialog

 **Features:**

 - Automatic text scrolling.
 - Text coloring and formatting.
 - Hackable and configurable.

 ..
 IMPORTANT::
    I recommend that you have some knowledge of Python ``curses`` module in order to use the library to its full potential.